• Skip to primary navigation

 Directions for making Kefir:

-Loosely place the lid on the jar and cover with a fine cloth.
+Loosely place the lid on the jar and cover it with a fine cloth.

 This is the fermentation stage.
 During this time, the healthy bacteria and yeast in the kefir grains will ferment the milk, preventing it from spoiling while transforming it into kefir.

-During this stage, it is important to gently shake the jar every now and again to ensure a proper and even fermentation.
+During this stage, it is important to gently shake the jar now and again to ensure proper and even fermentation.

 Don’t be alarmed when your milk separates into a thick white yogurt (on the way to becoming curd) and a yellowish clear liquid (whey).
 This is a sign that the process is successful.

-Once you are satisfied with the consistency of the kefir (thickness and fermentation) you can either drink it immediately in its natural state or turn it into your favorite smoothie!
-Check out my kefir smoothie recipe with bananas.
+Once you are satisfied with the consistency of the kefir (thickness and fermentation), you can either drink it immediately in its natural state or turn it into your favorite smoothie!
+Check out my banana kefir smoothie and strawberry kefir smoothie recipes.

 The good news is that as long as they stay healthy, you can reuse kefir grains indefinitely to make more kefir.
 The best way to keep them healthy is to keep making kefir!
 You can make a new batch of kefir roughly every 24 hours (the temperature of your kitchen can affect the exact time) just by putting the kefir grains in a fresh cup of milk.